bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 coordinate computed doesn't matter for the value of this shared secret.

-Note that the multiplication by the cofactor 392 does not need to be computed in constant time and, hence, it only requires nine doublings and two additions (i.e., one uses the binary representation of 392 and computes a double-and-add point multiplication scanning bits from left to right).
+Note that the multiplication by the cofactor 392 can be safely computed with nine doublings and two additions via the double and add method.
 It MUST NOT be computed with either algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding or addition of N will produce the wrong answer.
 The role of the separate multiplication by 392 is to ensure that Q is an N-torsion point so that the algorithms above may be used.